-- Historical Buildings: Indiana Dunes National Lakeshore hosts a variety of National Historical Landmarks and other significant structures including the Bailly Homestead, Chellberg Farm, and the 1933 Chicago World’s Fair Century of Progress Homes.
+- Historical Buildings: Indiana Dunes National Park hosts a variety of National Historical Landmarks and other significant structures including the Bailly Homestead, Chellberg Farm, and the 1933 Chicago World’s Fair Century of Progress Homes.

 - Geocaching: Geocaching is an interactive activity that involves using a Geocaching app or GPS to find hidden containers.
-Geocaching at Indiana Dunes National Lakeshore can be found at the Chellberg Farm/Bailly Homestead Trail System.
+Geocaching at Indiana Dunes National Park can be found at the Chellberg Farm/Bailly Homestead Trail System.

 Make a Day or Weekend of It!